 - Local effects on price change (such as war, harvest failure, drought, flooding etc.) are not reflected as long as they do not significantly affect the global price.

 - This indicator does not, however, account for substitution effects in domestic consumption.
-If the price transmission indicates high risk for rice in a country where wheat is predominately consumed, there is no real food insecurity as wheat is available at usual market prices.
-However, price increase in one commodity can lead to shifts in demand and thus in prices of the other commodity.
+If the price transmission indicates high risk for rice in a country where wheat is predominately consumed, there is no real food insecurity as wheat is available at the usual market prices.
+However, price increases in one commodity can often lead to shifts in demand for another commodity, thus increasing prices.
 These effects are not captured on a local but on a global scale.